Federal Energy Regulatory Commission, Department of Energy.

 Notice of information collection and request for comments.

-Comments on the collection of information are due September 9, 2019.
+Comments on the information collection are due March 2, 2020.

 Docket: Users interested in receiving automatic notification of activity in this docket or in viewing/downloading comments and issuances in this docket may do so at http://www.ferc.gov/docs-filing/docs-filing.asp.

 Darren Sheets may be reached by email at Darren.Sheets@FERC.gov, or by telephone at (202) 502-8742.

 Title: FERC-922 (Performance Metrics for ISOs, RTOs, and Regions Outside ISOs and RTOs).

 Type of Request: Reinstatement of the FERC-922 information collection, with revisions, as discussed in Docket No. AD19-16-000.

 Abstract: On July 10, 2019, the Commission published a notice in the Federal Register in Docket No. AD19-16-000 requesting comment on the proposed information collection.
 The Commission received eight comments on the proposed reinstatement and revision of the FERC-922.
 Commission staff addresses these comments in this notice and in its submittal to OMB.
 In addition to addressing the comments received, Commission staff also has updated the attachments to the notice of information collection to reflect the correction of certain typographical and formatting errors.